LordDashMe/wordpress-db-schema-extender/README.md

 ```

 - You can also use the SchemaExtender class like static-like class.
-See the "use" namespace path used.
+See the "use" namespace path or imported class used.

 ```php
 <?php